Your Primary Contacts

 He received his BA in Political Science at Brigham Young University.
 He later earned his Master of Public Policy degree at the Harvard Kennedy School of Government and his MBA at the Harvard Graduate School of Business Administration.

-Luke Slaughterbeck is an FCS GROUP analyst with experience in water and stormwater rate and fee development studies.
+Luke Slaughterbeck is an FCS GROUP analyst with three years of experience in water and stormwater rate and fee development studies.
 He provides data analysis and spreadsheet modeling.
 He also specializes in cost allocation planning.

 When he is not in the office, he enjoys traveling and cheering on our local sports teams here in the Pacific Northwest.